-Competition among hospitals for patients, and the retention of skilled and qualified healthcare professional and support staff continue to be intense for healthcare service providers.
-Thus, the segment will continue to build a core team with focus on talent management, aggressive staff recruitment/ retention program with attractive remuneration packages and marketing to grow the OMSMC brand.
-Currently there are 4 private hospitals in Melaka with no planned setting up of new private hospitals in the pipelines for the immediate future.
+The domestic healthcare industry continues to be competitive with increasing number of new hospitals and expansion to existing hospitals.
+Human capital retention remains a key challenge to operations.
+Skilled and qualified healthcare professional and support staff are presented with more options with the increasing number of medical institutions.
+Thus, the segment will continue to build a core team focusing on talent management, aggressive staff recruitment/retention program with attractive remuneration packages and marketing to grow the OMSMC brand.
+Currently there are 4 private hospitals in Melaka.

-The long-term outlook of the healthcare industry continues to be driven by favourable patient demographics and demand for better quality healthcare and aged care services.
-The Group is confident that the strong OMSMC brand will continue to deliver high standards of quality healthcare and steer the company on the right path in the next 10 years.
+The demand for quality healthcare is increasing and continues to be unrelenting with opportunities for improved diagnostics and treatments.
+Healthcare expenditure will continue to increase because of ageing population, increased incidences of non-communicable diseases, prolonged life expectations, and demand for better quality healthcare.
+The segment is confident that the strong OMSMC brand, will continue to deliver high standards of quality healthcare and steer growth on the right path in the next 10 years.

-The strategic focus for the segment in 2019 will include the following action plans:-
+The strategic focus for the segment in the year 2020 will include the following action plans:

-- continue to expand its reach to other medical travellers by opening new representative offices in neighbouring geographies like Indonesia; - set up community pharmacy stores with rehabilitative services in a wholesome community-based setting to serve as a contact point for recruitment and maintenance of customers into the proposed OMSMC healthcare ecosystem; and - set up aged care facility to provide specialised care for patients requiring medium to long-term medical or rehabilitative services.
+- continue to expand its reach to foreign medical travellers by opening new representative offices in neighbouring geographies like Indonesia; - set up retail pharmacy outlets with first outlet targeted to open by first half of year 2020, in a wholesome communitybased setting to serve as a contact point for recruitment and maintenance of customers into the OMSMC healthcare ecosystem; - continue monitoring the progress of setting up aged care facility and transitional care centre to provide specialised care for patients requiring medium to long-term medical or rehabilitative services; - continue to monitor the progress of setting up VIP ward to be completed by close of third quarter of year 2020; - look for opportunity in the form of healthcare e-commerce where doctors could give online consultations or to speak on social media; and - look for further expansion both organically and inorganically, whenever opportunity arises.